Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Emaciated- starved, wasted, withered, thin, forlorn.

 Emanate- to flow out, issue, or proceed, as from a source or origin; "Water emanates from this hole in the ground".
-Emit.
+Emit, exude.

-Emmisary- messenger, diplomat, envoy, minister, agent, delegate, representative, ambassador.
+Emmisary- messenger, diplomat, envoy, minister, agent, delegate, representative, ambassador, legate.

 Empirical- gained from observation or experience.
 Based on experiment (experience) and not theory.
 Objective.

-Emulate- ape, mimic, strive to equal, recaptulate, imitate, copy.
+Emulate- ape, mimic, mirror, strive to equal, recaptulate, imitate, copy.

 Entropy- the 2nd law of thermodynamics.
 A universal law of decay effecting all matter.
 The tendency for all matter and energy in the universe to devolve toward a state of inert uniformity.
 Inevitable and steady deterioration of a system or society.Complexity to randomness, order to disorder.